 Well, Cthulhu be damned, I hate hot weather.
 There I said it, may the great flying spaghetti monster crush me with his/her noodly appendage.
-I am and have never been built for hot weather.
-I hate shorts because they make me look like a child, my carefully maintained, overly quaffed hair helmet frizzes up at the first hint of humidity and my genetic predisposition for sweaty palms means that any money I have either slips from my grasp or worse still becomes soggy before I can hand it over to a disgusted cashier.
-Worse still, for some reason best understood by themselves, mosquitoes seem to think I am a one stop luxury buffet.
+I am, and have never been, built for hot weather.
+I hate shorts because they make me look like a child.
+My carefully maintained, overly quaffed hair helmet frizzes up at the first hint of humidity and my genetic predisposition for sweaty palms means that any money I have either slips from my grasp or becomes soggy before I can hand it over to a disgusted cashier.
+Worse still, for some reason, best understood by themselves, mosquitoes seem to think I am a one stop luxury buffet.
 To them my plasma is a caviar topped Pizza, wrapped in bacon and served on a bed of deep fried Mars bars.

 Quark is made from warming sour milk, allowing it to curdle and then straining it.
-Although some believe it to be the same as cottage cheese, Germans see things a little differently.
-For them, Quark is a special and very separate product, like yogurt but not.
+Although some believe it to be the same as cottage cheese, it is quite different.
+For Germans, Quark is a special and very separate product, like yogurt but not.
 It comes in three varieties: Magerquark which is almost entirely fat free, Normal Quark with around 20% fat and Sahnequark which is about 40% fat.
-At the most basic level, you can mix Quark with some fruit and have a simple dessert, but Germany being Germany, they have found innovative ways of putting into so many delicious recipes it is slightly overwhelming.
+At the most basic level, you can mix Quark with some fruit and have a simple dessert, but Germany being Germany, they have found innovative ways of putting it into so many delicious recipes.

 Mix it with some herbs and you have Kräuterquark which goes nicely with potatoes, mix it with flour and oil and you have Quarkölteig which can be baked like normal dough but without the requirement for yeast, take the Quarkölteig and throw in some raisins and you can make Quarkkuchle, little pancakes that I would happily walk over burning glass shards to eat.
 The fun does not stop there; Käsekuchen, salads and even the humble sandwich all can be made or enhanced by the addition of Quark.
 Yet, why would my wife suggest putting this lovely foodstuff on my mosquito bites?